restx/restx/docs/shell-app-bootstrap.md

 This is the name of the application you are creating.
 It can contain spaces, it's used mainly for documentation and to provide default for other values.
 Examples: Todo, Foo Bar, ...
 App name?
-Todo
+MyApp
-group id [todo]? ??
+group id [myapp]? ??
 This is the identifier of the group or organization producing the application.
 In the Maven world this is called a groupId, in Ivy it's called organization.
 It MUST NOT contain spaces nor columns (':'), and is usually a reversed domain name.
 Examples: io.restx, com.example, ...
-group id [todo]?
+group id [myapp]?
-artifact id [todo]? ??
+artifact id [myapp]? ??
 This is the identifier of the app module.
 In the Maven world this is called an artifactId, in Ivy it's called module.
 It MUST NOT contain spaces nor columns (':'), and is usually a dash separated lower case word.
-Examples: myapp, todo, foo-app, ... artifact id [todo]? main package [todo]? ??
+Examples: myapp, todo, foo-app, ... artifact id [myapp]? main package [myapp]? ??
 This is the main package in which you will develop your application.
 In Java convention it should start with a reversed domain name followed by the app name but for applications (as opposed to APIs) we prefer to use a short name, like that app name.
 It MUST follow Java package names restrictions, so MUST NOT contain spaces
 Examples: myapp, com.example.todoapp, ...
-main package [todo]?
+main package [myapp]?
 version [0.1-SNAPSHOT]? ??
 This is the name of the first version of the app you are targetting.
 It's recommended to use Maven convention to suffix it with -SNAPSHOT if you plan to use Maven for your app
 Examples: 0.1-SNAPSHOT, 1.0, ...
 version [0.1-SNAPSHOT]?
-generate ivy file [yes]? ??
+generate module descriptor (ivy/pom/none/all) [all]? ??
+This allows to generate a module descriptor for your app.
+Options:
-Answer yes to get an Easyant compatible Ivy file generated for you.
+    - 'ivy': get an Easyant compatible Ivy file generated for you.
-If you don't know what dependency management is, answer yes, RESTX will help you with that matter.
-If you know what you want, note that RESTX can also generate a Maven POM for you. generate ivy file [yes]? generate maven pom [no]? ??
-Answer yes to get a Maven POM generated for you.
+    - 'pom': get a Maven POM generated for you.
+    - 'all': get both a POM and an Ivy file.
+    - 'none': get no module descriptor generated.
+WARNING: this will make it harder to build your app.
-If you don't know what dependency management, use default answer.
+If you don't know these tools, use default answer.

+generate module descriptor (ivy/pom/none/all) [all]? restx version [0.2.5-SNAPSHOT]? ??
-If you know what you want, you probably shouldn't be reading this help message :). generate maven pom [no]? yes restx version [0.2.5-SNAPSHOT]? signature key (to sign cookies) [7686162983702601318 bd91a655-beb4-4ca6-a053-1b4869bd35cd Todo todo]? ??
+No help provided for that question, sorry, try to figure it out or ask to the community... restx version [0.2.5-SNAPSHOT]? signature key (to sign cookies) [ca8aee0f-0981-4785-a4c6-da5241ba148e -8559572878909826860 myapp MyApp]? ??
 This is used as salt for signing stuff exchanged with the client.
-Use something fancy or keep what is proposed by default, but make sure to not share that publicly. signature key (to sign cookies) [7686162983702601318 bd91a655-beb4-4ca6-a053-1b4869bd35cd Todo todo]? default port [8080]? ??
+Use something fancy or keep what is proposed by default, but make sure to not share that publicly. signature key (to sign cookies) [ca8aee0f-0981-4785-a4c6-da5241ba148e -8559572878909826860 myapp MyApp]? default port [8080]? ??
 This is the default port used when using embedded version.
 Usually Java web containers use 8080, it may be a good idea to use a different port to avoid